lucatume/function-mocker/README.md

 ### Functions

 #### Replacing functions
-The library will allow for replacement of **defined** functions at test run time using the `FunctionMocker::replace` method like:
+The library will allow for replacement of **defined and undefined** functions at test run time using the `FunctionMocker::replace` method like:

 ```php
 FunctionMocker::replace('myFunction', $returnValue);